Real Projects Workshop™

 - Blueprint woodworking plans are conveniently displayed to stimulate a child’s imagination as they look at the design ideas of a birdhouse, airplane, boat and tool caddy

-- Unique realistic-looking “wood” is made from Durafoam™ pieces assemble together easily and allow children to build creations with unlimited imagination
+- Unique realistic-looking “wood” is made from Durafoam™ that assembles easily and allows children to build creations with unlimited imagination

 - Includes 65-piece accessory set